paezha/University-AI-Panel/README.md

     neglect to disclose the stake that Axios, the website they founded, has on AI.
 VandeHei has not been timid to express himself otherwise, and is on record stating that AI “will eviscerate the weak, the ordinary, the unprepared in media” (Robertson 2024).
-Who should be concerned about maintaining an edge?
+Who is concerned about maintaining an edge?

 [^64]: Bob Woodward said “journalism is not stenography” (Hiskes 2007),